 Any marketer waiting for the world to get back to normal hasn't been noticing the new reality.
 Every day, a new headline, book, TED talk or coffee shop conversation proves anew that customers, products, markets and marketing approaches aren't just undergoing change -- they've changed already.

-The old paradigm -- where businesses produced, marketers talked, consumers listened and sales followed -- has given way to an economy where customers co-create, marketing involves two-way interactions, and customized product offerings move into the marketplace via channels unheard of even a few years ago.
+The old paradigm -- where businesses produced, marketers talked, consumers listened and sales followed -- has given way to an economy where customers co-create, marketing strategies involves two-way interactions, and customized product offerings move into the marketplace via channels unheard of even a few years ago.

 Thought leaders haven't even settled on a single term for the world marketers face.